khushvind/Custom-Linux-Shell/README.md

 # Custom Linux Shell: Command Execution, Piping, and Built-In Functionalities

 ## Overview
+This is a course project for MTL458 that I did at IIT Delhi.
 This project implements a basic Linux shell similar to the bash shell, providing functionality for executing user commands, handling pipes, and implementing built-in commands like `cd`, `history`, and `exit`.
 The shell interacts with the user through a prompt (MTL458 >) and can handle common Linux commands, user interrupts, and basic error handling.

 ## Features
 ### Command Execution: